-Again we decide to use a ratio of the amount of reviews for a restaurant as an indicator of visitors.
-We give the number of reviews a meaning such as that it indicates .1% of people that will visit the store.
-Finally, we found the average number of users per restaurant in that zip code which will give reviews.
+We therefore decided to use a mutliple of the number of reviews for a restaurant as an indicator for the number of visitors.
+We assumed that the number of reviews indicate approximately .1% of total visits.
+Finally, we found the average number of reviews per restaurant in each zip code which will provided a review (table 2).

-The results are as follows